WWitman/swagger-node-slack/README-blog2.md

 ## About the `swagger` API

-In this blog, we'll show you how to integrate a simple `swagger` API with Slack.
-The API fetches a stock quote and posts it directly into a Slack team conversation.
+Our `swagger` API fetches a stock quote and posts it directly into a Slack team conversation.
 Yes, it's amazing!

 We'll create what Slack calls an "Incoming WebHook" integration.
 This type of Slack integration lets you post data from an external source/service into Slack.